 Regarded as the first major regatta of the year, the San Diego Crew Classic brings together thousands of athletes from more than 100 universities, clubs and high school programs from across the United States to participate in this premier rowing event in San Diego.
 Established in 1973, for many rowers, the Crew Classic is the highlight of their competitive rowing careers and a competition for future Olympians, as well as for those new to the sport.
 Ranging in age from 14 to 84, rowers compete each year in over 100 races in various divisions.
 The master level (over age 21) is the fastest growing segment of the sport.
 Many master rowers are novice rowers, while others are reliving their college and club experiences.

-In addition to the outstanding racing, the San Diego Crew Classic offers a festival atmosphere with music, a trade show and alumni tents.
-Also there is a Family Festival area which caters to families looking for an affordable day on the bay with a kids zone and artist booths.
-A massive Jumbotron is located adjacent to the merchandise and alumni areas for a perfect view of the races, including the starts, which are 2,000 meters away.
-The finish line is opposite the giant Stewards Enclosure tent for all to see along Crown Point Shores.
+In addition to the outstanding racing, the San Diego Crew Classic offers a trade show with vendors selling a wide variety of items, some rowing related and some not.
+One large merchandise tent at the main entrance sells Crew Classic souvenirs, clothing and much more.
+Alumni tents are available for rent in advance through crewclassic.org.
+These tents are set up on the shore near the finish line and are open to a waterfront view of the racing.
+Many food vendors and a beer garden keep patrons well feed.
+A massive Jumbotron is located adjacent to the trade show and alumni tent areas for perfect view of the races, including the starts, which are 2000 meters away.
+The finish line is opposite the giant Champions Pavilion tent for all to see along Crown Point Shores.

 The races begin near Sea World and the Ingraham Street bridge, head North along Mission Bay for 2000 meters and finish at Crown Points Shores.